God's Methods of Communication

 The Christian Bible and the Islamic Qur'an both contain verses where believers are greatly rewarded for trusting in signs, symbols, portends, dream visions and waking hallucinations of both the visual and aural type.
 People have acted on these, done God's will and preached God's revelations off of the back of them.
 Many a saint, prophet and revered holy man has been proclaimed as a result of their confidence in experience(s) they have had.

-Conversely, many people in the Bible and the have been punished, chastised, warned or even killed because they did not trust in signs sent to them, or in revelations proclaimed by others.
+Conversely, many people in the Bible and the Qur'an have been punished, chastised, warned or even killed because they did not trust in signs sent to them, or in revelations proclaimed by others.
 In the example given in this text, remember that Balaam in Numbers 22:21-34 does not take heed when his donkey is resisting his commands.
 The donkey was resisting because it could see a sign from God (an angel).
 The man did not trust in his donkey's reluctance when he should have.
 He got away with merely apologizing to God for his sin.
-But more seriously, warns that unless you believe all of God's messengers, then you are as good as a disbeliever (destined for hell).
+But more seriously, Qur'an 4:150-152 warns that unless you believe all of God's messengers, then you are as good as a disbeliever (destined for hell).

 In the world's monotheistic religions then, it is the norm - the default - to expect people to believe anything that might be a sign from God.
 Such people are rewarded by God, and, those who do not do this, are sometimes punished by God.
-More verses from the Bible and the are given below.
+More verses from the Bible and the Qur'an are given below.
 Doubt is not an option.

 However, there are a seemingly endless and continual stream of visions, dreams, signs, prophecies, prophets, wonders and warnings all of which are said to come from God.
 It is impossible to believe them all: